XuewenWangUGA/SeqReadsProcessing/README.md

 Result file with extracted sequence:    testseq.fasta_extracted.fa

-# short sequences removal from a fasta file and report a statistical summary
+# Short sequences removal from a fasta file and report a statistical summary
 filterReads.py

 FUNCTION: